Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Evaluation

 \subsection{Experimental Setup}

-\textbf{Datasets.} Our evaluation focuses on cybersecurity compliance self-assessment questionnaires, a common artifact in industry governance, risk, and compliance workflows.
-Public datasets of such questionnaires are scarce due to licensing restrictions; we therefore include the publicly available Consensus Assessments Initiative Questionnaire (CAIQ) published by the Cloud Security Alliance as a real-world benchmark.\footnote{\url{https://d1.awsstatic.com/whitepapers/compliance/CSA_Consensus_Assessments_Initiative_Questionnaire.pdf}}
+\textbf{Datasets.} We evaluate SSSL on cybersecurity compliance self-assessment questionnaires, a common artifact in governance, risk, and compliance workflows.
+Publicly available TPRA-style questionnaire datasets are scarce and we include only the CSA CAIQ benchmark as a real-world dataset.\footnote{\url{https://d1.awsstatic.com/whitepapers/compliance/CSA_Consensus_Assessments_Initiative_Questionnaire.pdf}}